eliasmattern/PsyTestPro/README.md

 pip install openpyxl
 ```

-## :arrow_forward: How to run Teststarter
+## :arrow_forward: How to run PsyTestPro

-To start Teststarter simply execute the `testarter.py` in the root directory.
+To start PsyTestPro simply execute the `testarter.py` in the root directory.

 ### :gear: Start Settings